bmd228/userver/scripts/docs/en/userver/docker.md

 if you want to upload the image to external storage, for example `ghcr.io/userver-framework/ubuntu-userver-build-base:v1`.

-## Set image in docker-compose.yml
+## Set image in docker compose.yml

-In the file @ref docker-compose.yml "docker-compose.yml"
-specify your image in the container you want to work with or create a new one
+In the file @ref docker compose.yml "docker compose.yml" specify your image in the container you want to work with or create a new one

 ## Done

-You can work with `userver` via `docker` using `docker-compose`, more_detailed @ref DOCKER_BUILD "here"
+You can work with `userver` via `docker` using `docker compose`, more_detailed @ref DOCKER_BUILD "here"

 @example scripts/docker/prepare image.sh
-@example docker-compose.yml
+@example docker compose.yml